jbh0630/peepoopdog/README.md

 # peepoopdog

-Peepoopdog is a finding public washroom app that allows user to find washrooms near user.
+Peepoopdog is a finding public washroom app that allows to find washrooms near user.
 The app features:

 Find washroom:
 - Users can find washrooms